fox3000foxy/foxyspoofers/README.md

 ## 💡 Notes

 - Works best on sites that use `getUserMedia` for webcam access.
-- All video data stays on your device.
+- All video and settings data stays on your device.
 - For feedback or issues, open an issue on GitHub.

 ---

-## 🦋 Known bugs
+## 🦋 Known Issues

-- Click directly on the video to pause it; do not use the pause button on the seek bar, as it will not correctly pause the mirrored stream.
+- To pause the video, click directly on the video.
+The pause button on the seek bar may not correctly pause the mirrored stream.
+- You may click to pause and then click to unpause to make the sync function availiable in background